pomo-dev/PoMo/README.md

 cmake ./
 make MP2`

-RUNNING PoMo
+Running PoMo
 ====
-Type from terminal:
+To run PoMo, type from terminal:

-`python path_to_PoMo/PoMo/PoMo.py  path_to_data/Data.txt`
+`python path_to_PoMo/PoMo.py  path_to_data/Data.txt`

-To run PoMo.
 Data must either be in Fasta format, or in allele count format (see example files).

+Options
+====
 There are some further optional parameters that can be specified from command line:

 `-m 0` Turns off the molecular clock.